-Safe Zone at Furman University is an educational program geared towards creating an inclusive environment for lesbian, gay, bisexual, transgender, queer, and questioning (LGBTQ) students, faculty, and staff at Furman.
+Safe Zone at Furman University is an educational program geared towards creating an inclusive environment for lesbian, gay, bisexual, transgender, queer, and questioning (LGBTQIA+) students, faculty, and staff at Furman.
 The goal of this program is to raise awareness about the dynamics of gender and sexual orientation while exploring different ways to advocate for people of all orientations, genders, sexualities, identities.
 Safe Zone training is open to students, faculty, and staff.

 Gender & Sexuality 101 (90-120 minutes)